53 healthy colourful recipes

 Our top 30 healthy colourful recipes

 This turmeric and mango lassi recipe is sunshine in a bottle.
 Turmeric has plenty of health benefits too, making this the ultimate feel-good drink.
-Perfect for a hot summer's day to quench your thirst.
+Ideal for a hot summer's day to quench your thirst.

 Smoothie bowls are the ultimate on-trend rainbow recipe, and we think our vibrant breakfast bowl is the perfect way to start the day with a whole lot of colour.
 Unleash your creative side when it comes to toppings.
 We have plenty more healthy breakfast ideas here.